Jason Manford makes Sweeney Todd debut

 Manford's role - played by Sacha Baron Cohen in Tim Burton's 2007 film version - is a relatively small one, featuring in two scenes and a climactic encore.

 "I'm dead by half eight," he joked.
-"If it weren't for that ballad at the end, I could probably get my train home."'Darker and angrier'
+"If it weren't for that ballad at the end, I could probably get my train home."